-A good board is a critical component of any nonprofit organization, and this is especially true of animal sanctuaries.
+A good board is a critical component of any A non-governmental organization whose primary purpose is something other than selling goods or services. organization, and this is especially true of animal sanctuaries.
 A strong board helps provide a strong foundation for all of the vital work you are doing, bringing to bear additional skills, resources, and viewpoints in support of your efforts and helping you monitor and navigate governance and compliance issues that can otherwise easily fall through the cracks.

 What Does A Board Do?

 In the most simple terms, your board is responsible for ensuring that your organization is making decisions that further your mission and that these decisions are made in a way that respects your organization’s bylaws, other applicable laws, and general ethical standards.
-All board members should be personally committed to your organization’s mission and willing to volunteer sufficient time and resources to help you achieve it.
+All board members should be personally committed to your organization’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and willing to volunteer sufficient time and resources to help you achieve it.

 In most cases, key questions about your board and how it will function are outlined in your organization’s bylaws, a living document that you will probably often revise and rework to meet the changing needs of your organization over time.